danieleagle/jenkins-ephemeral-cicd/README.md

 5. In the [Docker file](./jenkins-master/Dockerfile) for Jenkins Master, modify the `-Duser.timezone` setting found in the `JAVA_OPTS` environment variable to match the desired time zone.
 For more information, [see this](https://wiki.jenkins-ci.org/display/JENKINS/Change+time+zone).

 6. [Generate a self-signed certificate](./README.md#generating-a-self-signed-certificate-for-nginx) to use with the NGINX reverse proxy.
+If using a certificate from a trusted CA, still refer to the section on generating a self-signed certificate for instructions on where to place the files.

 7. Run the following command (geared toward Linux):